benjohnbarnes/merge-base/README.md

 The technology, and standards in such a library would hopefully provide a reference implementation of approaches that could then be widely used.
 Eg, having a schema for data becomes useful in all sorts of tools, such as an automated CRUD scaffolding of mutable views over the data.
 If it has a one (or more) transport layers, then the standardisation allows for friendly network cache.

-# Is relational right?
+# Is relational appropriate?

-I feel a system like this should probably be something similar to a relational model:
+I feel a system like this should probably be something _similar_ to a relational model:

 * Data should probably not be purely treelike.
 Trees favour a particular factoring of data that may not be appropriate.
 A relational approach allows for any desired structure to be queried out.
 * Links should probably be implicit rather than explicit.
 An implicit link allows novel links in to data that hadn't been anticipated.

 [Codd's Turing award paper](https://pdfs.semanticscholar.org/d206/89e9acfdb34326d21bd3ac339d9966cefae3.pdf) on what he was trying to do is inspiring here.
 In particular: "2.
 Motivation"

+# Programming languages

+Many programming languages are expressions representable as an abstract syntax tree.
+We should be able to represent programs like this, but I don't think tree based expressions are the only form programs might take.
+I suspect they are prevalent largely because programs are widely stored in text, and expressions and AST are a great formalism for text based programs.

+Expressions aren't ideal in some respects, even where currently used.
+An example is when we'd prefer set like semantics to ordered semantics.
+For example, the functions in a text file are ordered.
+This is problematic for merging if they are moved.
+While the writen order may provide useful information, there's no particular reason to insist on a _single_ canonical function order.

+Language notations could also radically depart from expressions.
+Eg, [String Diagrams]() are much closer to a DAG, rather than textual expressions.

 # Merging